-The 400-acre University Farm at Truman State University is located on the edge of Kirksville, Mo., about a mile from campus.
+The 400-acre University Farm at Truman State University is located on the edge of Kirksville, Mo., about 1.5 miles from campus.
 Activities at the farm range from classwork, to research, to recreation.

 The University Farm features:

 - Classroom/lab, equine and cattle facilities